-Another common chemical—this one a preservative that’s added to many canned items and other processed foods—called propionic acid, can affect the bacteria in our digestive tracts that may increase the risk of autism.
+Another common chemical called propionic acid – a preservative that’s added to many canned items and other processed foods — can affect the bacteria in our digestive tracts that may increase the risk of autism.

 Through a complicated process, researchers in Asia point out, this preservative causes changes in the chemicals produced by bacteria in the intestines that harm neurons in the brain’s hippocampus – an important memory center.5

 In other research, an investigation at the University of Missouri shows that even our dogs may be affected by the BPA in canned pet food (they didn’t test cats).
 And the Missouri researchers warn that both we and our pets may experience the same harmful health effects from BPA.6

 “We share our homes with our dogs,” says researcher Cheryl Rosenfeld.
 “Thus, these findings could have implications and relevance to humans.
 Indeed, our canine companions may be the best bio-sentinels for human health concerns.”

 So the evidence is clear: stick to fresh fruits and vegetables and ditch the cans as much as possible.

 And one final tip: Laboratory tests at Harvard show that CoQ10 may offset some of the ill effects of BPA.